stormpath/stormpath-sdk-ios/README.md

 Stormpath.setLogLevel(.Debug)
 ```

-Please be considerate and turn off the logging for your production builds.
+*Note:* Please be considerate and turn off the logging for your production builds.

 # License